 Robin Finley drew upon her years of teaching experience to come up with very practical course material for covering English grammar.
 Junior Analytical Grammar (JAG) and Junior Analytical Grammar: Mechanics (JAGM) are appropriate for fourth or fifth graders, while Analytical Grammar (AG) should be used for students in grades six and up.
 Optional teaching DVDs are available for JAG, JAGM, and AG; these feature Robin Finley or Erin Karl providing instruction for each lesson and demonstrating a few practice sentences.
 The DVDs can lighten the load for parents.

 JAG might be completed in as few as eleven weeks.
-It focuses on parts of speech and syntax (word functions within a sentence), introducing sentence diagramming early in the process.
+It focuses on parts of speech and syntax (word functions within a sentence), and it introduces sentence diagramming early in the process.
 While it also has writing assignments at the end of each lesson, it does not cover punctuation, usage issues such as verb tenses and comparative forms of adjectives, dictionary skills, comprehensive composition skills, and other language art skills.
-JAGM can be used to cover punctuation, capitalization, and usage when students have completed JAG (or even for older students just after the first part of AG.)
-With fifteen week-long units, JAGM can be used in the same year as JAG.
+JAGM can be used to cover punctuation, capitalization, and usage when students have completed JAG.
+With 15 week-long units, JAGM can be used in the same year as JAG.

 AG is more comprehensive than JAG.
 It reviews and expands upon JAG in the first ten units.
-These ten units should be used during a single school year (likely sixth grade).
-You can continue that same year with the next section (units 11 through 17) which cover sentence structure, clauses (adjective, adverb, and verbal), and appositives.
+These ten units should be used during a single school year (likely about sixth grade).
+You can continue that same year with the next section (units 11 through 17) which covers sentence structure, clauses (adjective, adverb, and verbal), and appositives.
 Or you might save this section for the next school year.

-These courses have a combination of special features that set them apart from others:
+These courses have a combination of special features that, in combination, set JAG and AG apart from others:

 - Students learn parts of speech and syntax at the same time.

 - Diagramming is a key component.

 - A sentence parsing process is used that is similar to a flow chart approach with questions and answers.

 - “Notes” pages remain in student books while exercise pages are removed.
 The student ends up with a reference notebook at the end of the course.